bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 # Design for Representing Addresses in Stet

+> Note: I have used my rough understanding of how to state type rules in order to express the semantic rules for raw pointers.
+There may be mistakes in my statements due to lack of experience.

 ## Problem
 Within the Stet language there is no representation of address based operations or pointers.
 This severely limits both what can be built with Stet and